supix/DIploy/README.md

 container.RegisterPackages(assemblies);
 ```

 This lines scan all the assemblies referenced by the PersistenceLayer project, searching for binding modules, i.e. the classes inherited by ``IPackage``.
 Their ``RegisterServices()`` overridden method contains the binding rules.
-Thanks to packages we can distribute DI logic throughout the application, with the aim of placing DI rules **as close as possible to implementations**.
+Thanks to packages we can spread DI logic throughout the application, with the aim of placing DI rules **as close as possible to implementations**.
 In our example, the file `DomainModel/Bindings.cs` refers to the fake implementation of the service.
 Instead, the file `PersistenceLayer/Bindings.cs` refers to the *actual* implementation.
-Both files are close to implementations.
-So the implementations can even be declared as private.
+As you can see, both bindings are in the same assembly as the implementations.

 The described approach has these pro and cons.

 ...work in progress

 * Pro
+  * The implementations can be declared as private.

 * Cons